NSF Announces New Partners in ASU-led climate, economy initiative

 SWSIE’s initial development and growth is funded by the NSF with $15 million over the next two years.
 The engine can be renewed for up to 10 years with $160 million in additional funding available for each Regional Engine.

-“We are trying to make sure that the Southwest remains a region in which all people thrive and the economy flourishes,” said Peter Schlosser, vice president and vice provost of Global Futures at ASU, as well as the director of the Julie Ann Wrigley Global Futures Laboratory and the principal investigator of SWSIE.
+“We are trying to make sure that the Southwest remains a region in which all people thrive and the economy flourishes,” said Peter Schlosser, vice president and vice provost of the Julie Ann Wrigley Global Futures Laboratory, who is the principal investigator of SWSIE.

 Schlosser outlined the three major thrusts of SWSIE: research and development, technology translation and economic development.
 He estimated that these activities could generate $2.7 billion in economic impact for the Southwest, along with 15,000 new jobs and $900 million in tax revenue within 10 years.